krisbanas/krisbanas.github.io/_posts/2023-03-30-succulents.md

 <span class="caption">A close-up on B. liliputana.</span>

 In order to reproduce, succulents need to produce seeds.
-However, only newly-grown parts of the plants are able to produce them, forcing the plants to grow each year.
+However, only newly-grown parts of the plant can to produce them, forcing the plant to grow each year.

 Some succulents limit their seasonal growth to the bare minimum dictated by the scarcity of resources.
 They grow a couple of millimeters, releasing single leaves and flowers.
 The goal is to gather just enough resources to make the flower bloom and, later, develop the fruit.
-Some plants are able to store water during the year and release plants during the dry season.
+Some plants are able to store water throughout the year and release it during the dry season.

 ![succulent-11.jpg](/images/succulent-11.jpg)

 <span class="caption">A single flower with three leaves on a branch of a Euphorbia succulent</span>

 Succulents - especially cacti - are usually thought to be growing extremely slowly.
 There are however numerous exceptions to this rule.
-_Agave americana_'s flower spike is able to grow a stunning 1cm per hour.
+_Agave americana_'s flower spike is able to grow an astonishing 1cm per hour.
-A columnar cactus _Cereus jamacaru_ grows segments spanning 40-60cm every growing seasons.
+A columnar cactus _Cereus jamacaru_ grows segments measuring 40-60cm each growing season.

 ![succulent-10.jpg](/images/succulent-10.jpg)